 Yep.
-The same essential oil found in that line of French skin care product.
+The same essential oil found in that upscale line of French skin care products.
 Also called "Everlasting" and "Immortal Flower," it helps rejuvenate aging skin by increasing cell turnover.
 It's also incredibly soothing and healing.
 Helichrysum is clinically shown to help reduce age spots, scars, and wrinkles, too.

 Here's how I use Helichrysum essential oil: I use one drop in my normal moisturizer every evening.
 It smells so good, and that one tiny drop really works!

 EDIT: I have also started using Rose Hip Seed Oil as a serum on my skin at night.
 I add a drop to the very small amount of Rose Hip carrier oil I use.
 I’m loving it!

 One caveat about Helichrysum essential oil: It is expensive to purchase a good quality (and why would you want a poor quality oil?).

 2) Frankincense Essential Oil:

 This is my next favorite essential oil for the skin.
 Frankincense increases skin cell growth, improves elasticity, and reduces signs of aging (age spots).
 It improves the firmness of the skin on your hands and face, too.

 Here's how I use Frankincense essential oil: I use a very high quality Frankincense from doTerra because I can use it neat (without dilution) on the backs of my hands if I don’t have a carrier oil handy.

 However, it is better to use your essential oils in a good carrier oil because it actually protects your skin from becoming sensitized to the essential oils, and it helps the power of the essential oil last longer.

 I also use a drop in the morning and a drop in the evening in my moisturizer for my face.
 I've actually used it directly on my face and under my eyes, too, but I think it works really well when combined with a natural (or nearly natural) moisturizer.